 You must have the correct category license and insurance cover.

-If you are not suitably dressed, your bike is not roadworthy or there is an issue with your license/insurance you may still be charged and you will have to wait for the next available training date and pay for that course as well.
+If you are not suitably dressed, your bike is not roadworthy, or there is an issue with your license/insurance, you may still be charged, and you will have to wait for the next available training date and rebook.

-GMTS has a strict code, in line with the local Government and there will be no exceptions made where the safety of students is involved.
+GMTS has a strict code, in line with the local Government, and there will be no exceptions where students’ safety is involved.

 - Jacket – motorcycle or thick jacket – lightweight jackets/ski jackets are not acceptable as they offer little to no level of protection.

 - Gloves – motorcycle gloves must be worn.
 No gloves no training.

 - Helmet – must be in good condition, fit correctly and comply with the current EU Standard ECE 22.05/22.06 or British Standard BS 6658:1985 and carry the BSI Kitemark .
 The safety helmet visor or any other form of eye protection must also comply with EU safety standards.